Azure/application-gateway-kubernetes-ingress/docs/how-tos/scale-applications-using-appgw-metrics.md

 # }
 ```

-## Using the metric to scale up deployment
+## Using the new metric to scale up our deployment

-Now we will use the `appgw-request-count-metric` to scale up our deployment.
+Once we are able to expose `appgw-request-count-metric` through the metric server, We are ready to use [`Horizontal Pod Autoscaler`](https://docs.microsoft.com/en-us/azure/aks/concepts-scale#horizontal-pod-autoscaler) to scale up our target deployment.

-Fill in the `<deployment-name>` and create the following autoscale configuration.
+In following example, we will target a sample deployment `aspnet`.
+We will scale up Pods when `appgw-request-count-metric` > 200 per Pod upto a max of `10` Pods.

+Replace your target deployment name and apply the following auto scale configuration:
 ```yaml
 apiVersion: autoscaling/v2beta1
 kind: HorizontalPodAutoscaler